About

 3rd Place – Æ Har Det Bare Bra (Innsbruck Nature Film Festival, 2013)

-Outside of composing and research, Michael shares insights into music, technology, and creative practice through YouTube and podcasts, aiming to inspire both emerging producers and established composers exploring new sonic possibilities.
-Grounded in his Anglo-Catholic faith, he also enjoys theology, history, and philosophy, painting in his spare time, and the occasional good pub, glass of red wine, or long conversation.
+Beyond composing, teaching and research, Michael shares his perspectives on music, technology, and creative practice through YouTube and podcasts, encouraging both emerging producers and seasoned composers to explore new sonic frontiers.
+Rooted in his Anglo-Catholic faith, he finds balance through theology, history, and philosophy — and still treasures quiet moments with a sketchbook, a good pub, a glass of red wine, or an unhurried conversation.